ViralTexts/gtr-clusters/clusters/18621108-sn83016348-OurRecipeForCuringMeat.md

 <table style="width: 100%;"><tr><td style="width: 50%">

--To one gallon of water,
+To one gallon of water,
 It lbs, of salt, 4 lb. of sugar, I ounce
 saltpetre,